 - Take the voluntary American Board of Pediatric Dentists exams

-During residency, the dentist will learn all about children and their dental health as well as the basics of child development and psychology.
-All of this is necessary to better treat the kids in their practice.
+During residency, the dentist will learn all about children and their oral health as well as the basics of child development and psychology.
+All of this is necessary to better treat the kids in their dental practice.

 Pediatric Dentist Skills Needed

-Every mother has a wish list of things she would like to see in the professionals she trusts with her children’s health.
-For the dentist that is going to help the kids have healthy, strong, white teeth and a happy smile, those extra skills include patience and the ability to make children trust them.
+Every mother has a wish list of things she would like to see in the professionals she trusts to provide for her children’s oral health.
+For the dentist that is going to help the kids have healthy, strong, white teeth, and a happy smile, those extra skills include patience and the ability to make children trust them.
 Whether they are funny and get the kiddos that way or are just so kind and good that the kids naturally are drawn to them, it takes more than just dental skills to be good at this profession and that includes training.

-Not all of the pediatric dentist skills needed relate directly to the kids, though.
+Not all of the skills needed relate directly to the kids, though.
 Because they are working with families, there are other skills like diplomacy that come in to play as well.
-Teaching a mother about her baby’s oral health care is a delicate skill because no one wants to be lectured or talked down to.
-A good pediatric dentist can teach without lecturing and is available for all questions.
+Teaching a mother about her baby’s dental health care is a delicate skill because no one wants to be lectured or talked down to.
+A good pediatric expert can teach without lecturing and is available for all questions.

 Prepping for a First Pediatric Dental Appointment

-It is important that everyone be ready for the exam before they even go in the office.
+It is important that everyone be ready for the dental exam before they even go to the office.
 Knowing what is going to happen can keep a little one from being overly nervous.
 It might help to role-play an exam at home perhaps showing how the dentist checks the teeth on a dolly.
 Describe what they might see in the office or even better ask if the child can take a doctor free tour first.
-Some dentists offer virtual tours which are perfect because you are at home, on your computer and looking at the offices and the exam rooms without the distraction of other people and the sounds that you might hear there.
+Some dentists offer virtual tours that are perfect because you are at home, on your computer, and looking at the offices and the dental exam rooms without the distraction of other people and the sounds that you might hear there.

-It is also a good idea for Moms to know what to expect as well.
+It is also a good idea for Moms to know what to expect in a dental exam as well.
 Some offices don’t want parents to come back with the kids while others will allow it.
 You and your kid should be ready for that before the time goes.
 Be brave, Mom.
 They are just on the other side of the door.
 They are fine.

 How You Know You Found a Keeper

-If your children are not hiding or crying when it is time to go to the dentist, you have a good one.
+If your children are not hiding or crying when it is time to go for dental treatment, you have a good one.
 If they are happy or excited about their next appointment you have a keeper.
 That rare unicorn of a professional should be praised often and lavishly.
 This is the person that you will want to brag about to mommy groups and mommy bloggers.

-If you have special needs kids and the dentist is not a terrible, terrifying experience then that dentist needs to be given gifts as well.
+If you have special needs kids and the dental visit is not a terrible, terrifying experience then that dentist needs to be given gifts as well.
 These types of dentists are hard to find and important to hold on to especially in some areas.
-Rural or smaller communities may not even have a pediatric dentist as an option which means having to make due with just a regular dentist.
+Rural or smaller communities may not even have a pediatric expert as an option which means having to make do with just a regular dentist.

 Transitioning from a Pediatric Dentist

 As your kids get older, he may not want to go to a pediatric dentist anymore.
-He may suggest going to a general dentist and that is okay.
-Ask for recommendations from the current dentist for someone new.
+He may suggest going to a general one and that is okay.
+Ask for recommendations from the current for someone new.
 This may not happen with every kid.
-A super great pediatric dentist may find his patients do not want to leave his practice even when they are eighteen years old and no longer technically a kid!
+A super great pediatric dental professional may find his patients do not want to leave his practice even when they are eighteen years old and no longer technically a kid!

-If there is a transition all records will be forwarded to the new dentist.
-Make sure that it is noted when the last x-rays were taken so that the new dentist doesn’t automatically redo them.
+If there is a transition all records will be forwarded to the new office.
+Make sure that it is noted when the last x-rays were taken so that the new office doesn’t automatically redo them.

 Other Important Things to Look for in a Pediatric Dentist

-While great skills and temperament coupled with good education and proper licenses and credentials are important, there are other non-dentist things that matter as well.
+While great training, skills, and temperament coupled with good education and proper licenses and credentials are important, there are other non-dental things that matter as well.
 The office should have a good location with adequate parking.
-The hours should be flexible enough that working parents can still get their children into the dentist.
+The hours should be flexible enough that working parents can still get their children into the office.
 The staff should all be kid-friendly.
-The waiting room should be of a decent size and ready to handle even the roughest of toddlers.
+The waiting and treatment rooms should be of a decent size and ready to handle even the roughest of toddlers.

 Your children’s healthy teeth are important.
-Dental health is more than just teeth so call Kinder Smiles and schedule an appointment as soon as possible from an expert who has had the training.
+Oral health is more than just teeth so call Dentist Dr. Engel at Kinder Smiles and schedule a treatment appointment as soon as possible from an expert who has had the training.